what is a logline in film?

 If you tell us up front how your screenplay or film ends, why on earth should we bother to read it?

-Tip 9: Study Logline Examples for Popular Films
+9: Study Many Logline Examples

 Now, let’s look at some examples of strong, well-written loglines for popular films.